 Engage partners with businesses that have at least 10 employees.
 In addition to a minimum of 10 employees, you'll need to have seven employees enrolled in the benefits program through Engage.
-In addition to its focus on compliance, Engage is accredited by both the IRS and Employer Services Assurance Corporation.
+In addition to its focus on compliance, Engage is accredited by both the IRS and Employer Services Assurance Corporation (ESAC).
 Not every PEO we reviewed is accredited by both organizations, making Engage a unique PEO with industry-verified quality.
 It also puts it in the top tier of PEOs in the nation.
 It doesn't have its own Better Business Bureau profile, but it does have some five-star customer reviews on Facebook.

-Its customer support options are limited compared to its competitors.
-Engage only offers phone and email support, without a live chat feature or a FAQs page for quick reference on various PEO issues.
-However, Engage's accreditation and robust services – especially from a compliance standpoint – make it worth considering in your hunt for the right PEO for your business.
+You can also access the Engage's services via mobile device, which isn't a typical feature of all the companies we reviewed in this category.
+Engage's accreditation and robust services – especially from a compliance standpoint – make it worth considering in your hunt for the right PEO for your business.

 Engage provides a team of consultants to handle your payroll, HR, risk management and benefits.
 Including one specialist for each area, Engage also provides an account manager to bridge the gap between you and whatever particular service you need to implement.
 The human resource consultant (HRC) is the representative who is also an employment lawyer.

 - Payroll: Engage offers a standard set of payroll options.
 You can view the company's full payroll offering here.
 Some services to note are time and attendance software, web-based payroll access, paid time off tracking, payroll reports, W-2 preparation and administration, direct deposit payment, wage garnishing, new hire reporting, and state and federal tax compliance assistance.
 Engage also provides mobile access to some of its services.
 If you're interested in managing payroll while on the go, it may be worth discussing this with your Engage sales representative.

 The lack of a FAQs page or live chat could be frustrating if you have issues with payroll or other software at odd hours when you can't reach your designated HR team.
 Also, there's a 10-employee minimum for service, so if you're a startup or a very small business, it's probably not the best option for you.